CMU-313/nodebb-fall-2025-the-good-team/UserGuide.md

 ### How to use?
 This feature marks the post with the corresponding visibility tag that the post was selected with.
 In the "Comments & Feedback" section, the posts with instructor-only or a specific instructor will have a tag next to the title to indicate the visibility of the post.

-This feature doesn't require any user aciton, and is an additional feature added to enhance the visibility selection to help instructors distinguish public from private posts.
+This feature doesn't require any user action, and is an additional feature added to enhance the visibility selection to help instructors distinguish public from private posts.

 ### How to test?